learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 **LAB**: Implement a function called `saturdayFun`.
 It should return a `String` like `"This Saturday, I want to ....!"` Fill in the `...` with the activity that's passed in as the first parameter.
 If nothing is passed in, default to `"roller-skate"`.
-Run `learn test` to verify you've gotten the first set of tests passing before continuing with the lesson.
+Run `npm test` to verify you've gotten the first set of tests passing before continuing with the lesson.

 ## Define `Hoisting`